 Sale closed in Santa Rosa: $730,000 for a single-family home

-This two-story house has two bedrooms and two baths.
-In addition, the house includes a detached three-car garage, offering generous space for vehicles and storage requirements.
-The property sits on a 4,791-square-foot lot.
+This single-story house has two bedrooms and one bath.
+Inside, there is a fireplace.
+The property is equipped with a cooling system.
+In addition, the home is equipped with a one-car garage, offering a designated parking space and extra storage capacity.
+The property occupies a lot of 6,969 square feet.

 This automated story was produced for the Santa Rosa Press Democrat using artificial intelligence and data science.
 Property information is compiled from municipal assessors in Sonoma County.
 For any errors email info@pressdemocrat.com.